Heads of Disciplines

 Digital

-• Ed Bearryman, Government Communication Service central (HoD)
+• Ed Bearryman, Deputy Director Digital Transformation, Head of New Media Unit, Government Communication Service central (HoD)

-• Lizzie Carse, HM Treasury/Chris Erridge, Network Rail (DHoD).
-Read Lizzie and Chris’ biography
+• Lizzie Carse, Head of Digital Communications, HM Treasury/Chris Erridge, Head of Digital, Social Media and Film, Network Rail (DHoD).
+Read Lizzie and Chris’ biographies

 Data and Insight